Association Between Biomarkers and Kidney Function Decline in Pulmonary Hypertension

 Detailed Description

 PH is a severe, progressive disease associated with right ventricular dysfunction, right-sided heart failure (HF) and death.
-Chronic kidney disease (CKD) is approximately 35% in patients with PH, and its presence is associated with an enhanced risk for adverse outcomes, with the risk increasing incrementally with declining kidney function.
+Kidney disease is present in approximately 35% of patients with PH, and its presence is associated with an enhanced risk for adverse outcomes, with the risk increasing incrementally with declining kidney function.
 Poor right ventricular function may increase venous congestion, alter ventricular interdependence, decrease effective cardiac output and activate the renin-angiotensin- aldosterone system, thereby aggravating kidney disease.
-To date, biomarkers for assessment of CKD progression in PH are lacking.
-The objective of this study is to examine the association between urinary and plasma biomarkers and the change of eGFR in patients with PH, aiming to identify those at high risk for short-term eGFR decline.

 Study Type